 Over time, the host will encounter situations when it has too much or too little MAC Layer channel time reserved for the current Wireless USB Channel communications load.
 There are two basic forms of overbudgeting which need to be handled: Short-term and Long-term.
 The definition of a Short-term over-budget situation is where the host has no scheduled transfers for the Wireless USB Channel.
-When this occurs, the host may release the remainder of the current MAC Layer reservation by instructing all affected devices in the cluster to transmit a UDR (Unused DRP Response) control packet.
-MAC Layer compliant devices that hear the UDR can then use the remainder of the MAC Layer channel reservation time.
 A short-term over-budget condition does not cause any modifications to the MAC Layer channel reservations for the Wireless USB Channel, as declared in the beacon data structures transmitted by devices from the Wireless USB Cluster.
 A Long-term over-budget scenario can result in a modification to the MAC Layer channel reservation time as declared in cluster's beacons.
 For example, the host may detect that it has much more MAC Layer channel time required than the aggregate communication load requires.
 It can therefore release a portion of its reservation by reducing the number of reserved MASs declared in its DRP IEs for the Wireless USB Channel.

 Whenever a host detects an under-budget scenario, it can either keep the current MAC Layer channel reservation (and endure the performance (throughput) impact), or it may grow its MAC Layer channel reservation appropriately in order to provide better service for the duration of the increased Wireless USB Channel communication load.
 Modifications to the overall MAC Layer channel reservation are accomplished via changing the DRP IE information for the Wireless USB Channel in both the host's and Cluster device's Beacons.